 Gina has worked across a diverse variety of sectors, specialising in the Drinks, Leisure & Hospitality industry, including Brand Homes & Visitor Experiences.

 Gina has taught at both Masters and Under-graduate level, at several Scottish institutions, including Glasgow School of Art and Duncan of Jordanstone in Dundee, and in addition has delivered online teaching for The Interactive Design Institute.
-Gina currently teaches Interior Design at ECA, where she is course coordinator for third year studies.
+Gina currently teaches Interior Design at ECA, across the undergraduate programme, where she is course organiser for third year studies.
+In 2018 Gina also took up a Design school role as a Programme Convenor of Undergraduate Learning and Teaching, supporting the Undergraduate Director.

-In addition Gina has currently accepted a new role as the external examiner for both the BA Hons Interior Design and BA Hons Design courses, at the University of Salford.
+Gina is currently the external examiner for the BA Hons Interior Design & BA Hons Design course at Salford University.

 Research interests include - Materials & Materiality: Scale: Drawing: The drawing process: Design Process.

-As part of the ECA LINES research group, Gina presented her work, 'Material Intervention, A Virtual Representation of Material Reality', at the seminar, 'Unplugged Lines: Narrative in Practice', in June 2017, where fellow group members disseminated their current practice and research interests to one another, and invited guests.
-A short publication to follow.
+Gina is a core active member of the interdisciplinary research group, Lines, and presented her work, 'Material Intervention, A Virtual Representation of Material Reality', at the symposium, 'Unplugged Lines: Narrative in Practice', in June 2017; where fellow group members disseminated their current practice and research interest to an invited audience.